Boeing suspends work at its futuristic NeXt innovation unit

 For example, Boeing NeXt worked with Boeing subsidiary Aurora Flight Sciences to design and develop an autonomous passenger air vehicle; the electric vertical takeoff and landing prototype had a test flight in January last year.

 The CEO of Aurora reported to Nordlund at Boeing NeXt.
-Yet Sheridan said Aurora remains a separate subsidiary that will continue to work on its other unmanned and optionally manned air vehicle projects and seek new contracts.
+Yet Sheridan said Aurora remains a separate subsidiary that will continue to work on its other unmanned and optionally manned air-vehicle projects and seek new contracts.

 However, the move to pause Boeing NeXt puts in doubt the future of two joint ventures and an external investment.